hyperbrew/bolt-uxp/README.md

 _Note: You only need to "Load" a plugin, do not use the "Load and Watch" feature.
 The bulit-in UDT file watcher aka "Load and Watch" does not reliably update on changes so we recommend avoiding it.
 Instead, Bolt UXP comes with it's own built-in WebSocket system to trigger a reload on each update which is more consistent and less error-prone._

-## Hybrid Plugin Development

-UXP Hybrid Plugins allow you to write C++ functions and call them from UXP.
-This is useful for performance critical operations and accessing system methods not yet part of the UXP APIs.

-Since Hybrid Plugins are application specific, you will need to compile the macOS binary with XCode on macOS and the Windows binary with Visual Studio 2019 on Windows.
-The hybrid plugin project files are located in `src/hybrid`, and they compile to `public/hybrid`, which ends up in `dist/mac` and `dist/pc` after build.

-More info on Hybrid Plugins can be found here: https://developer.adobe.com/photoshop/uxp/2022/guides/hybrid-plugins/

-Currently, hybrid plugins are only supported in Photoshop.

 ## Multi-Window panels

 To add additional windows to a UXP Plugin, you'll need to do 2 things: